Our May Food Collection will be on the weekend of April 30th & May 1st. And right now our food cupboard is in great need of the following items:

 It’s time again for another of our parish Blood Drives for the American Red Cross.
 The date for this caring response to such a great need is Tuesday, May 31, 2016 from 1 pm to 6 pm in our Parish Center lobby meeting room.
 Appointments are preferred.
 For an appointment, please call 1-800-GIVE LIFE or sign up online at: www.pleasegiveblood.org.
 The American Red Cross is so grateful for the wonderful responses we usually receive for our Blood Drives.
 So, let’s really come out and support their efforts to keep us all safe.

 The death of someone important to you – whether it is a spouse, a parent, a sibling, a friend, or a child – is a difficult and highly emotional experience.
 Your grief journey can be overwhelming or even confusing at times.
 The Bereavement Ministry of Mary, Mother of the Redeemer, in conjunction with St. Stanislaus Parish, is here to help you, guide you, and prayerfully support you as you heal.

 Beginning in September, on the second Thursday of each month, there will be a general support group meeting offered at the two parishes.
 There will be a morning session offered at MMR from 10 to 11:30 am, and an evening session offered at St. Stanislaus from 7 to 8:30 pm.
 These sessions will be structured with a particular topic presented by trained facilitators, followed by group sharing and discussion.
 Bereaved adults are welcome to attend any or all meetings.
-Upcoming topics and dates:
+Remaining topics and dates:

 May 12, 2016: Connecting with God through Grief